-My dissertation “The Rights of Creativity” was a study of Swedish copyright history from the birth of Sweden’s first copyright legislation in the early 19th century to the passing of the current law in 1960.
-As the title suggests, copyright law was approached as part of a wider cultural context.
-The dissertation moved beyond the borders of legal history and studied the law in relation to the history of literature, film, television and other media that partly reflect and partly intersect with the legislative process.
+My dissertation The Rights of Creativity mapped the Swedish copyright history from the birth of Sweden’s first copyright legislation in the early 19th century to the passing of the current law in 1960.
+The dissertation moved beyond the borders of legal history and analyzed how the author is constructed in legal and cultural discourses in relation to the history of literature, film, television and other media that partly reflect and partly intersect with the legislative process.